Article: Finasteride Topical Solution - What is the Perfect Dose?

 • The history of Finasteride,

-• What is the ideal dose of topical Finasteride for men.
+• What is the ideal dose of topical Finasteride for men; and

 What is Finasteride?

-Finasteride is a competitive inhibitor of types II and III 5-alpha-reductase isoenzyme.
+Finasteride is a competitive inhibitor of the type II 5-alpha-reductase isoenzyme.
 This inhibits the conversion of testosterone to dihydrotestosterone (DHT).
-DHT is the most potent hormone among the androgens and is considered a pure androgen.
-Unlike other androgens, DHT cannot convert into oestrogen.
+DHT is the most potent androgen and is considered a pure androgen.
+Unlike other androgens, DHT cannot be converted back into oestrogen.

-Research has shown that Finasteride reduces prostatic DHT levels by up to 90% and serum DHT levels by a staggering 70% just by inhibiting the 5-alpha-reductase enzyme.
-Its potent effects on prostatic DHT levels makes it the drug of choice for treating prostate enlargement in men.
-The DHT lowering effects of Finasteride is also dose dependant.
+Research shows Finasteride reduces prostatic DHT levels by up to 90% and serum DHT levels by a staggering 70% just by inhibiting the 5-alpha-reductase enzyme.
+This is where side effects can occur if finasteride leaks into the bloodstream.
+Its potent effects on prostatic DHT levels make it the drug of choice for treating prostate enlargement in men.
+The DHT-lowering effects of Finasteride are also dose-dependent (this means a small increase can produce a big change).

 "If you inhibit the conversion of testosterone to dihydrotestosterone, then men would have more testosterone, so isn't this a good thing?"

 It's not quite so simple.
-Compared to testosterone, DHT has approximately double the binding affinity to the androgen receptor and a dissociation rate about five times slower (this means it hangs around for a lot longer).
-DHT plays a critical function in the sexual development of males and the role of DHT differs as males progress throughout adult life.
+Compared to testosterone, DHT has approximately twice the binding affinity for the androgen receptor and a dissociation rate about 5 times slower (meaning it hangs around for much longer).
+DHT plays a critical role in male sexual development, and its role differs as males progress through adult life.

-Low serum DHT levels has been associated with reduced libido, depression, weight gain and lethargy.
+Low serum DHT levels have been associated with reduced libido, depression, weight gain and lethargy.
 In a perfect world, you want a nice balance of testosterone and dihydrotestosterone.

-Due to the adverse effects of oral Finasteride, many researchers have embarked on new ventures to compare topical Finasteride with oral Finasteride.
-The first study on topical finasteride was completed in 1997 by Mazarella et al. as a single-blind, placebo-controlled study, including 28 males and 24 females patients with AGA for sixteen months.
+The first study on topical finasteride was conducted by Mazarella et al. in 1997 as a single-blind, placebo-controlled trial that enrolled 28 males and 24 females with AGA and lasted 16 months.
 The Subjects were randomly split into two groups:

 • Group 1 - Received 1.0 mL topical Finasteride 0.005% solution twice daily